 - Other campaigns

-If you love using a free email service, but want your return address to display as the more professional-looking email@example.com, here’s a quick tutorial from Daniel Scocco of DailyBlogTips for how to do it.
+If you love using a free email service, but want your return address to display as the more professional-looking firstname.lastname@example.org, here’s a quick tutorial from Daniel Scocco for how to do it.
+(Source: DailyBlogTips)

 When you go to the trouble of creating an e-newsletter, you want people to open it… and read it.
 And click the links in it.
-This article from Kissmetrics suggests how often you should consider sending out emails to different levels of subscribers.
+This article suggests how often you should consider sending out emails to different levels of subscribers.
+(Source: Kissmetrics)

-Even if you have a fantastic website, if your page doesn’t load fast enough, visitors might leave before they see your website design.
-This article by Eugen Oprea covers several helpful things you can do to increase your site’s loading time.
+Even if you have a fantastic website, if your page doesn’t load in two seconds or less, visitors might leave before they see your website design.
+This comprehensive article by Scott McQuin outlines 12 important things to check to ensure that your site loads as quickly as possible.
+(Source: SiteSpex)